 Department of Labor, United States Government (Schwartz, Steve-Schwartz & Janzen LLP) vs. Kent Twitchell.
 Los Angeles, CA. Mural illegally painted out by US government landlord.
-Expert Witness (link), for the defense – analysis provided basis for settlement with artist that was applauded by both sides (settlement).
+Expert Witness (link), for the defense – analysis provided basis for settlement with artist that was applauded by both sides (settlement based on V.A.R.A.).
 Analysis, inspection, reports.
 See article https://www.artsy.net/article/artsy-editorial-meet-the-man-saving-l-a-s-street-art-one-mural-at-a-time

 Pepper vs Cookes (Art Handling and Shipping Co.), Houston, Texas 2002.
 Damaged artworks in shipping and storage.
 Evaluated for mold and impact damage.
 Expert witness for the defense – on site inspections and analysis provided basis for settlement in Defendant’s favor.
 Analysis, inspection, reports, deposition.

 Haims, Valentino & Latchaw, LLP, Oakland, CA – Dahlin vs. Wildside West Bar.
 Mural painted out by property owner.
 Expert witness for Plaintiff who lost.
 Carol Valentino, Haines and Valentino Law Firm did not pay their bills.
-Analysis, inspection, reports.
+Analysis, inspection, reports (V.A.R.A.).